MohammedArab1/ThaqalaynAPI/README.md

 https://www.thaqalayn-api.net/

-A Rest API that allows for the retrieval of hadiths from thaqalayn.net in JSON format.
+A Rest + GQL API that allows for the retrieval of hadiths from thaqalayn.net in JSON format.
 To create it, I first built a web scraper (python) to get all the hadiths on thaqalayn.net.
 Afterwards I stored the data in an online database and created an API using node.js + express.
 I also created a simple front-end with react to showcase one of the endpoints (api/random).
-The front-end can be reached at https://thaqalayn-api.web.app/ <br>
+The front-end can be reached at https://thaqalayn-api-423621.web.app <br>

 Update as of 2024-04: The API now relies on a Go script as opposed to a python script to fetch all the data.
 All relevant code is found in the V2 directory.